usharesoft/hammr/documentation/en/source/pages/machine-images/builders/builders-openshift.rst

 `https://manage.openshift.com/ <https://manage.openshift.com/>`_

-The OpenShift builder provides information for building and publishing machine images for OpenShift.
-The OpenShift builder requires cloud account information to upload and register the machine image to OpenShift online cloud.
+The OpenShift builder provides information for building and publishing machine images for OpenShift Online or OpenShift Origin.
+The OpenShift builder requires cloud account information to upload and register the machine image to OpenShift cloud.
 This builder type is the default name provided by UForge AppCenter.

 .. note:: This builder type name can be changed by your UForge administrator.
 To get the available builder types, please refer to :ref:`command-line-format`